 All semester grades and comments are published electronically via Engage.
-A student's final school transcript as reported to colleges shows a student's semester 1 and 2 grades in academic courses.
+A student's final school transcript as reported to colleges shows a student's semester 1 and 2 grades in academic courses from Grades 9 - 12 while at ISR.

-All students from Grades 6 - 10 undertake MAP testing twice a year, in the fall and spring.
+All students from Grades 6 - 9 undertake MAP testing twice a year, in the fall and spring.
 This is a measure of growth for the individual students and they are not compared against other students.
 MAP results are issued to parents after the spring session, through the Engage parent portal, showing the growth over the year.
 Please note that MAP tests are one type of assessment administered by the school.